3 min readChoosing a Buyer

 Strategic Buyers

-A strategic buyer is already in your industry.
-This might be a competitor venue in an adjacent market, a hospitality group, or a larger event company looking to expand geographically.
+A strategic buyer is already in your industry: a competitor venue in an adjacent market, a hospitality group, or a larger event company expanding geographically.

-Strategic buyers often pay the highest prices because they see synergies (shared marketing spend, combined vendor relationships, cross-referral traffic).
-They pay for your business plus the additional value it creates for theirs.
+Strategics often pay the highest prices because they see synergies — shared marketing spend, combined vendor relationships, cross-referral traffic.
+They're paying for your business plus the value it adds to theirs.

-The tradeoff: strategic buyers often want to absorb your operation into something larger.
+The tradeoff: strategics often want to absorb your operation into something larger.
 Staff can be at risk.
 Your brand may change.
-If you've spent 20 years building something with a distinct identity, it's worth thinking carefully about.
+If you've spent twenty years building something with a distinct identity, that's worth thinking hard about.

-This is less relevant in the wedding venue market given there are few large wedding venue companies.
-Most likely, an owner operating 1 or 2 other venues may approach you to acquire your venue to further grow their operation.
+In the wedding venue market specifically, true strategics are rare — there are few large venue companies.
+The most likely version is an owner running one or two other venues who approaches you to grow their operation.

 Financial Buyers

-Financial buyers pay fair prices based on the financial return they expect.
-They're typically not paying the premiums a strategic buyer might pay.
+Financial buyers are investors: private equity firms, family offices, and independent acquirers.
+They pay fair prices based on the financial return they expect, and they're typically not paying the strategic premium.

 What's different: good financial buyers want to keep what works.
-They're buying the team, the brand, the reputation, and the cash flow while not looking to overwrite it with someone else's identity.
+They're buying the team, the brand, the reputation, and the cash flow — not looking to overwrite any of it with someone else's identity.

 Individual Owner-Operators

-The third type: an individual buying their first venue as a business.
-This buyer is often highly motivated and personally aligned as they see your venue the way you built it, not as a line item in a portfolio.
+The third type: an individual buying their first venue as a business to run.
+These buyers are often highly motivated and personally aligned — they see your venue the way you built it, not as a line item in a portfolio.

 What Most Venue Owners Want

-In our experience, owners who've spent a long time building their venue usually want three things: a fair price, continuity for their staff, and confidence that the business will be cared for.
+In our experience, owners who've spent years building a venue want three things: a fair price, continuity for their staff, and confidence the business will be cared for.